Contact the GG Archives

 COMPARATIVE TONNAGE STATEMENT 1

-It will be noted that in each case the Panama Canal Tonnage is the highest figure with either Suez tonnage or American Register tonnage second.
+The Panama Canal Tonnage is the highest figure in each case, with either the Suez tonnage or American Register second.

-Cargo, weight, and measurement tons.—Now, when we come to the measurement of cargo we find that the same division into measurements of weight, and measurements of volume or cubic contents is found.
-The weight ton of the cargo is the same as the displacement ton and the deadweight ton in the case of a ship, but the measurement ton of cargo is only 40 cubic feet as compared with 100 in the case of the ship.
-The result is that 2% measurement tons of cargo will fit into 1 registered ton, ship measurement.
+Now, when we come to the measurement of cargo, we find that the same division into weight measurements and measurements of volume or cubic contents is found.
+The weight ton of the cargo is the same as the displacement ton.
+The deadweight ton in the case of a ship, but the measurement ton of cargo is only 40 cubic feet compared with 100 in the case of the vessel.
+The result is that 2% measurement tons of cargo will fit into one registered ton, ship measurement.

-It is for this reason that, frequently, the deadweight capacity of a ship is calculated at 2% times the figure of its net registered tonnage.
+For this reason, the deadweight capacity of a ship is frequently calculated at 2% times the figure of its net registered tonnage.

 • Net tonnage 5,250